apache/pulsar-site/docs/client-libraries-producers.md

 This example shows how to publish messages using producers.
 The publish operation will be done until the broker tells us that the message has been successfully published.
 It will return the message id after the message is published successfully.

-Pulsar supports both synchronous and asynchronous publishing of messages in most language clients.
-In some languages client(`Node.js` and `C#`), it is easy to publish messages synchronously based on the asynchronous method using language-specific mechanisms(like `await`).
+Pulsar supports both synchronous and asynchronous publishing of messages in most clients.
+In some language-specific clients, such as Node.js and C#, you can publish messages synchronously based on the asynchronous method using language-specific mechanisms (like `await`).

 With async publishment, the producer puts the message in a blocking queue and returns it immediately.
 Then the client library sends the message to the broker in the background.
 If the queue is full (max size configurable), the producer is blocked or fails immediately when calling the API, depending on arguments passed to the producer.